zhuchel/DevelopDataProductsProject/index.md

 This application is based on the *Project Gutenberg* library containing complete works of William Shakespeare.
 App uses only some of the Shakespeare's work and contains most simple operation in the Text Mining domains for demonstration purposes.
 ### Features:

-- Calculation of most frequent terms in a selected document.
+- Calculation of most frequent terms in a selected document

 - Plotting of term's frequency histogram